Many Roads Lead to Lithium: Formation Pathways For Lithium-Rich Red Giants: Results

 In our element abundance analysis, we see notable differences in the distribution of \sprocess elements.
 These represent an independent nucleosynthetic channel from our \dg criterion.
 Differences in the \sprocess elements may indicate a role of evolutionary state in the mechanism for Li-enrichment, or else transfer of \sprocess material from a binary companion.
 Stars with anomalously high \sprocess enhancements in particular, are proposed to be enhanced via mass-transfer from an AGB binary companion \citep[e.g.,][]{Cseh_2018, Norfolk_2019, Cseh_2022, denHartogh_2022, Escorza_2023}.

 In Figure \ref{fig:sprocess}, we compare the \lirich and \lin distribution of four \sprocess elements for three evolutionary states.
 The RGB and RC phases are defined using the criteria in \cite{martell_2021}, and stars at the base of RGB have \logg $\geq 2.70$ dex (and less than \logg$=3.2$ dex given our sample construction, see Section \ref{sec:evol_state}).
-We compare the abundance distributions ([X/Fe]) of four elements, from left to right: Ba, La, Y, and Zr (indicated in the top right hand corner of each sub-panel).
-We notice that \lirich stars at the base of RGB (bottom row) in particular have slightly higher abundances of \sprocess elements compared to their \dg with mean differences exceeding the uncertainties.
-Yttrium shows the largest difference in the median, with $\Delta \sim$ 0.16 $\pm$ 0.02 dex higher in the \lirich sample.
-Therefore, we find that stars at the base of RGB are more likely to be \sprocess enhanced.
+We compare the abundance distributions ([X/Fe]) of four elements, from left to right: Ba, La, Y, and Zr (indicated in the top right of each sub-panel).
+The text indicates the median and the error on the distribution ($\sigma\sqrt{N}$).
+Barium shows the largest difference in the median for all three evolutionary states, with $\Delta \sim 0.05-0.08$ dex higher in the \lirich sample.
+Li-rich stars at the base of RGB in particular (bottom row) have slightly higher abundances of \sprocess elements compared to their \dgs with mean differences exceeding the uncertainties, suggesting that \lirich stars at the base of the RGB are more likely to be \sprocess enhanced.